Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ### Query 8: `get_docs_from_accredited_hospitals.sql`

-If `get_docs_from_accredited_hospitals.sql` is downloaded, the following SQL code can be used to print a list of all doctors based at a particular hospital.
+If `get_docs_from_accredited_hospitals.sql` is downloaded, the following SQL code can be used to print a list of all doctors based at Teaching hospitals which were accredited between 2015–2024.
 First, select the `hospitals_db` database:

 ```sql
 USE hospitals_db;
 ```

-Finally, run the `get_docs_from_accredited_hospitals.sql` script (in the following command, replace `/filepath/of/` with the appropriate file path):
+Then, run the `get_docs_from_accredited_hospitals.sql` script (in the following command, replace `/filepath/of/` with the appropriate file path):

 ```sql
 source /filepath/of/get_docs_from_accredited_hospitals.sql